MikeEviscerate/clipbored-X11/README.md

 # Clipbored-X11
 A header including two functions, one for copying to and one for pasting from clipboard in X11.

-I am new to making Markdown and suchm as well as inexperienced at using GitHub, so this is going to weird.
+I am new to making Markdown and such, as well as me being me being inexperienced at using GitHub.
+So, this is going to be weird.

 Note: I did use code from [here](https://github.com/exebook/x11clipboard).
-It was unlicensed but I did get permission from **exebook** to use it.
+It wasn't licensed but I did get permission from **exebook** to use it.

 # What does it do?
 It is header file neatly wrapping and hiding all the BS of copying and pasting in C for X11 into two functions.